vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

 A Cautionary Note on Shaders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Project Athena does not enable seeing procedural shaders by default.
+Vircadia does not enable seeing procedural shaders by default.
 This is because currently, they are an experimental feature.
 Shaders are a very powerful tool, and when used incorrectly, can harm the user experience for everyone on the domain.
 A poorly written shader or a shader created by a bad actor can slow things down to a crawl or interfere with a user’s view of the virtual world.

 Shaders are best used as a very strong spice in a recipe.
 Attempt to keep them small and efficient.
 Shaders can produce marvelous and mind-blowing effects, but overuse can spoil the desired end effect.
 If you create a shader that has hundreds of lines of code, consider trimming it down if possible.